-- Empowering communities to respond in a manner that works for them. - Keeping people at the heart of what we do: Recognising, appreciating, and supporting the ability of communities to respond to and recover from emergencies.
+- Empowering communities through education to make informed decisions about their own readiness and how to respond to emergencies in a manner that works for them. - Keeping people at the heart of what we do: Recognising, appreciating, and supporting the ability of communities to respond to and recover from emergencies.